mtcrawshaw/meta/README.md

 # meta
-Meta learning and transfer learning methods for the MetaWorld benchmark.
+A library for multi-task learning and meta-learning.

 __Dependencies__
 - [OpenAI Gym](https://gym.openai.com)